habibtalib/SysBuffet/README.md

 ## Security Vulnerabilities

-This application "is defended" against  all vulnerabilities (and more) that appear in OWASP's TOP 10 most dangerous vulnerabilities.
+This application is protected against all vulnerabilities (and more) that appear in OWASP's TOP 10 most dangerous vulnerabilities.

 ## License